-Epsom College in Malaysia (British International school in Malaysia) is a boarding and day school on a 50-acre site at Bandar Enstek, south of Kuala Lumpur.
+Epsom College in Malaysia is a boarding and day school on a 50-acre site at Bandar Enstek, south of Kuala Lumpur.
 Seen as a major development in the field of education in Malaysia, Epsom College is co-educational and follows the English National Curriculum with all teaching in English.
 The Senior School for pupils aged 11-18 is both a day and boarding school.
-It opened in September 2014 with a small Prep School on site for day pupils aged 3 – 10 years old.
+It opened in September 2014 with a small Prep School on site for day pupils aged 3 – 11 years old.

 Based on the home model, Epsom College in Malaysia combines academic excellence with a first class British boarding experience, with up to 90 per cent of the Senior School boarding.
 The emphasis will be on creating a family environment within a structured school routine, with a traditional British House system fostering a strong feeling of belonging and community.